smashwilson/hubot-plan/README.md

 * `hubot: event ABC123 --finalize 1`.
 Choose one of the event's proposed dates as its final date.
 Everyone who previously replied with `--yes 1` will automatically be converted to a "yes" for that date; everyone who responded with a different date will be converted to a "no".

+* `hubot: event ABC123 --finalize`.
+Choose the _only_ proposed date as its final one.

 * `hubot: event ABC123 --at 2018-04-01`.
 Propose and finalize a new date for the event at the same time.

 * `hubot: event ABC123 --unfinalize`.
 Reverse a finalization to allow you to pick a different date.